-The Assisi are among the most powerful and most successful ‘Ndrangheta cocaine brokers, both convicted of international drug trafficking by the Court of Turin.
-Nicola Assisi was sentenced to 14 years in prison and has been on the run for two decades.
+The Assisi are among the most powerful and most successful ‘Ndrangheta cocaine brokers, and have both been convicted of international drug trafficking by the Court of Turin.
+Nicola Assisi was sentenced to 14 years in prison and was on the run for two decades.

 The Federal Police of Paranà and Sao Paulo stated during Monday’s press conference that the ‘Ndrangheta controls at least 40% of the global cocaine trade.

-The early morning police operation - named “Barao Invisivel” after IRPI’s investigation published by Portuguese magazine Expreso in 2016 - was carried out in collaboration with the Carabinieri military police of Turin, a city in the far North West of Italy were Assisi had built his drug ring during the 90s.
+The early morning police operation - named “Barao Invisivel” after IRPI’s investigation published by Portuguese magazine Expreso in 2016 - was carried out in collaboration with the Carabinieri military police of Turin, a city in northwest Italy where Assisi had built his drug ring during the '90s.

-Police said the operation took a long-time because the monitoring around the premise had to be carried out carefully having in mind Assisi’s high security measures, a complex system of 360 cameras recording 24/7 and an internal monitoring station separated from the rest of the building.
+Police said the operation took a long time because the monitoring around the premise had to be carried out carefully given Assisi’s high security measures - a complex system of 360 cameras recording at all times and an internal monitoring station separated from the rest of the building.

 Assisi also had physical counter surveillance as well as armed escort.
-This meant police had to use sophisticated intelligence techniques in order to be able to locate and arrest the culprits.
+This meant police had to use sophisticated intelligence techniques in order to locate and arrest the culprits.
 When police finally raided the flat, they discovered the Assisi had also built hideouts and escape routes.

-Brasilian Federal Police claimed the recent seizure of one ton of cocaine in Santos was part of this investigation and that most of the recent cocaine seizures in that port can be related to this drug ring.
+Brasilian Federal Police claimed the recent seizure of one ton of cocaine in Santos was part of this investigation and that most of the recent cocaine seizures in that port are related to this drug ring.

 Nicola and Patrick Assisi have been based in Brazil since at least 2013.
 Nicola had briefly been arrested in Lisbon but managed to escape in 2016.
-Since then, police of half of the world were after the two.
+Since then, half the world's police have been after the two criminals.

-As IRPI reported in a joint investigation with Expreso, Convoca and ABC Paraguay, the Assisis have been dealing with the Brazilian PCC both in Peru and in Paraguay, especially in Pedro Juan Caballero a city on the frontier with Brazil where narcos groups strike their deals.
+As IRPI reported in a joint investigation with Expreso, Convoca and ABC Paraguay, the Assisis have been dealing with the Brazilian PCC both in Peru and in Paraguay, especially in Pedro Juan Caballero, a city on the Brazilian frontier where narcos groups strike their deals.

-IRPI reporters were the first to discover the Assisis had registered a small trading company called Poli Pat 9 at a law firm in Ferraz de Vasconcelos, a poor area of Sao Paulo, believed to be a money laundering hub of the PCC drug traffickers.
+IRPI reporters were the first to discover the Assisis had registered a small trading company called Poli Pat 9 at a law firm in Ferraz de Vasconcelos, a poor area of Sao Paulo, and a suspected money laundering hub of the PCC drug traffickers.

-This is the last trace the Assisis’ had left.
-But - Federal Police explained - they kept communicating with the ‘Ndrangheta in Italy and this is what sooner or later caused for them to be identified by the Carabinieri.
+This company was all the Assisis had left.
+But - Federal Police explained - they kept communicating with the ‘Ndrangheta in Italy, and this correspondence eventually led the men to be identified by the Carabinieri.